 When housing costs are this high, saving for a rainy day becomes impossible.
 People are forced to live paycheck to paycheck, hoping that an unexpected medical emergency doesn’t arise, hoping that their car doesn’t suddenly break down.

-This depressing statistic also shows that there is a desperate need for more investment in affordable housing, not less.
+This depressing statistic shows that there is a desperate need for more investment in affordable housing, not less.

 3. 2.6 million Americans are cost-burdened—pay 1/3 or more of their income in rent.